gregcrow/170-proj/README.md

 #170-proj
-Run maxst.py to run on all inputs
+To run the code on all inputs just run runner.py with command line args 'outputs/' submission.json as specified in the submissions insturctions
-To run on all inputs you may have to create a folder "submissions' in the same directory
+To run the solver on just one input: Run solver.py with command line args "InputFilePathway"